jajoe/tutorial-nodejs/introduction-to-classification-with-mljs/README.md

 This tutorial will solve a problem of Machine Learning called classification.
 Classification is the problem of identifying to which of a set of categories a new observation belongs (Wikipedia).

-We want to solve a classification with JS.
-The main advantage of using JS is that it enables to solve a problem in a browser, so it can be done client-side.
+We will use methods of supervised learning.
+Supervised learning is the machine learnin task of inferring a function fom labeled training data.
+What it means is that we will use data with labels to train our models, and next we will try to predict the labels of other data (called test data).

-We will use functions from ML.JS (https://github.com/mljs), particularly libsvm-js, ml-naivebayes and ml-knn.
+We will use functions from ML.JS (https://github.com/mljs).
+We will try 4 different methods : SVM, KNN, Logistic regression and naive bayes.

 Dataset
 =======

+We have to work with data, so I've chosen a dataset among UCI Machine Learning repository.
 We will try to define the type of leafs thanks to their features.

 Dataset used : https://archive.ics.uci.edu/ml/datasets/Leaf

 In this dataset, we have 340 data, with 16 features each.
-The first feature is the class (i.e the type of the leaf).
+The first feature is the class (i.e the type of the leaf, i.e the label).
 The goal of the classification is to determine the class of a given leaf thanks to the 15 others features of this leaf.

 On the previous link, you can find the description of each feature.
 These features are float or number.